HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 * A development version of szip is necessary for szip compression
 * An MPI-3 compatible MPI library must be installed for parallel HDF5 development
 * clang-format is handy for formatting your code before submission to GitHub.
 The formatter will automatically update your PR if it's mis-formatted, though, so this isn't strictly necessary.
 * codespell is useful to identify spelling issues before submission to GitHub.
-The codespell action won't automatically correct your code, but it will point out speling errors, so this also isn't strictly necessary.
+The codespell action won't automatically correct your code, but it will point out spelling errors, so this also isn't strictly necessary.

 These are the requirements for working on the develop branch.
 Maintenance branches may relax the required versions somewhat.
 For example, HDF5 1.12 and